J0ker016/ITInventory-System/README.md

 # ITInventory-System
-For Unisteel IT Inventory System
+For Unisteel IT Inventory System testing